gmvoit/just-the-docs/descriptions/Essentials.md

 <p>$$\dot{E}_{\rm th} = \dot{E}_{\rm diss} - \dot{E}_{\rm rad} - f_{\rm th} \dot{E}_{\varphi,{\rm exp}} + f_{\rm inj,th} \dot{E}_{\rm inj}$$</p>

-In both of these equations, $\dot{E}\_{\varphi,{\rm exp}}$ is the conversion rate of support energy into gravitational energy.
+In both of these equations, $\dot{E}\_{\varphi,{\rm exp}}$ is the conversion rate of atmospheric support energy into gravitational energy.
 This term is positive in an expanding atmosphere and negative in a contracting atmosphere.

 The equation for $\dot{E}\_{\rm th}$ assumes that expansion and contraction are slow enough to have no effect on $f_{\rm th}$.
 This assumption is based on both thermal energy and turbulent energy having the same ratio of energy density to pressure, which gives them the same polytropic equation of state.
 However, an expanding or contracting atmosphere that is settling into an equilibrium state in a fully hydrodynamical model may be converting the kinetic energy of that bulk flow into a combination of turbulent and thermal energy with a ratio different from $(1 - f_{\rm th}) / f_{\rm th}$.
 In principle, **ExpCGM** users can account for such differences through adjustments to the branching ratio $f_{\rm inj,th}$ for thermal energy injection.